roberts-erglis/thematic-game-dev/README.md

 - Visual Studio Code
 - VS Code plugin: Live Server

 Download a zip file then extract it.
-Open extracted folder, select which project's **index.html** file then open with Visual Studio Code.
+Open extracted folder, select which project's folder file then open with Visual Studio Code.
 If you had **Live Server** plugin installed, then you should have a button at bottom-right of program corner **"Go Live"**.
-Press it and it will open/run in your browser.
+Select index.html from tab view, press "Go Live" and it will open/run in your browser.

 *Reminder: Opening **index.html** to browser directly will not work.
 In future will be added a single html page for full control of everything without needing VS Code.*